What Happens When Your Body is in Detox Mode?

 Understanding the Detox Process

-The liver, kidneys, digestive system, lungs, and skin all play vital roles in this detoxification process.
-These organs work together to break down harmful substances and expel them through urine, sweat, feces, and breath.
+Key organs—including the liver, kidneys, digestive tract, lungs, and skin—all contribute to this process.
+Together, they break down harmful substances and release them through urine, sweat, bowel movements, and even breath.

 Signs Your Body is Detoxing from Drugs and Alcohol

-• Physical symptoms: Excessive sweating, headaches, nausea, vomiting, muscle aches, and changes in sleep patterns are common as your body works to flush out toxins.
+• Physical symptoms: Nausea, vomiting, sweating, headaches, muscle aches, and restless or broken sleep are common as your system clears substances.

-• Cravings: Intense urges to use drugs or alcohol again are typical, reflecting both physical dependence and psychological addiction.
+• Cravings: Intense urges to use again are a normal part of withdrawal and reflect both physical dependence and learned behavior.

-• Digestive system disturbances: Diarrhea, constipation, or abdominal pain may occur as your digestive system adjusts.
+• Digestive issues: Stomach pain, constipation, or diarrhea can occur while your digestive system readjusts.

 You’re stronger than you think.
 Let recovery prove it.